Click here to meet the new Elder Board.

-- Oversee the central South Barrington campus, all regional campus ministries (including Casa de Luz), and the Willow Creek Association.
+- Oversee the central South Barrington campus, all regional campus ministries (including Casa de Luz), and the Global Leadership Network.

 The Elders of Willow Creek are responsible for the following, but will delegate to qualified others in the body so these duties are carried out effectively.

 Provide Spiritual Oversight

 - Confront false teaching and behavior contradictory to biblical truth and implement appropriate church discipline

 - Maintain the administration of Baptism and Communion as instituted by Christ

 - Review and evaluate teaching and curricula for biblical accuracy and consistency with WCCC values (weekend services, classes, and sub-ministry materials)